Bayesian Model Selection and Uncertainty Propagation for Beam Energy Scan Heavy-Ion Collisions: The Theoretical Framework

 The original training dataset for the Bayesian analysis was generated in Refs.~\cite{Shen:2023awv, jahan_2024_12807556, Jahan:2024wpj}.
 We train the PCSK Gaussian Process (GP) emulator from the \texttt{surmise} package~\cite{surmise2023} as the fast surrogate model for this work.
 Compared to standard GP emulators, the PCSK GP takes into account the variation of statistical uncertainties across all training points~\cite{ankenman2010stochastic, Liyanage:2023nds}.
 A comparison of the different types of emulator performances was evaluated in Ref.~\cite{Roch:2024xhh}.

-The training dataset was generated in a 20-dimensional parameter space with the \texttt{3D-Glauber+MUSIC+UrQMD} model~\cite{Shen:2023awv, Jahan:2024wpj}.
-Their prior ranges are listed in Table~\ref{tab:parameters}.

-For a more detailed description of the model and the parameters, we refer to Ref.~\cite{Jahan:2024wpj}, where we performed a Bayesian inference with the RHIC BES data for robust constraints of QGP transport properties.\footnote{In this work we directly impose the constraint $y_{\rm loss,2}\leq y_{\rm loss,4}\leq y_{\rm loss,6}$ in the Bayesian inference, which was introduced in Ref.~\cite{Jahan:2024wpj}.} In this work, we will explore the potential optimization of the model-to-data calibration by introducing collision energy dependence on specific model parameters.
+In this work, we will explore the potential optimization of the model-to-data calibration by introducing collision energy dependence on specific model parameters.
 We will also expand the scope of Bayesian analysis by introducing additional experimental measurements.
 In the following section, we will analyze how the posterior distributions change when more observables are added.
 The full list of experimental observables is summarized in Table~\ref{tab:training_data}.
 Compared to those used in Ref.~\cite{Jahan:2024wpj}, we include all six individual species of identified particle yields and their transverse momenta, normalized variances of charged hadron mean $\pT$, and $\pT$-differential elliptic flow $v_2\{\mathrm{SP}\}(\pT)$.
 For collisions at 19.6 and 7.7 GeV, we train emulators for protons and net proton yields, rather than those for protons and antiprotons, to reduce statistical fluctuations in the training datasets.